Sakimori/matteo-the-prestige/README.md

 	- The first line of the list is your team's name.
 	- The second line is the team's icon and slogan, generally this is an emoji followed by a space, followed by a short slogan.
 	- The third line must be blank.
-	- The next lines are your batters' names in the order you want them to appear in your lineup, lineups can contain any number of batters between 1 and 12.
+	- The next lines are your batters' names in the order you want them to appear in your lineup, lineups can contain any number of batters between 1 and 20.
 	- Then another blank line separating your batters and your pitchers.
 	- The final lines are the names of the pitchers in your rotation, rotations can contain any number of pitchers between 1 and 8.
   - If you did it correctly, you'll get a team embed with a prompt to confirm. hit the 👍 and your team will be saved!
 - m;deleteteam [teamname] (requires team ownership)
   - Allows you to delete the team with the provided name.
 You'll get an embed with a confirmation to prevent accidental deletions.
 Hit the 👍 and your team will be deleted.
 - m;import
-  - Imports an onomancer collection as a new team. you can use the new onomancer simsim setting to ensure compatibility.
+  - Imports an onomancer collection as a new team. you can use the new onomancer sim16 setting to ensure compatibility.
 Similarly to saveteam, you'll get a team embed with a prompt to confirm, hit the 👍 and your team will be saved!
 #### Editing (all of these commands require ownership and exact spelling of the team name):
 - m;replaceplayer [team name] [player to remove] [player to add]
   - Replaces a player on your team with a new player. if there are multiple copies of the same player on a team this will only replace the first one.
 Use this command at the top of a list with entries separated by new lines: